iterative/shtab/docs/index.md

     - executes the underlying script *every* time `<TAB>` is pressed (slow and has side-effects)
     - only provides `zsh` completion
 - [click](https://pypi.org/project/click)
-    - different framework completely replacing the builtin `argparse`
+    - different framework completely replacing the built-in `argparse`
     - solves multiple problems (rather than POSIX-style "do one thing well")

 ## Contributions